Opening conversations and laying the foundations for equity and inclusion at your museum.

 - Able to dedicate time and staff resources to ensure they can benefit from the programme fully.

-Two members of staff from each participating museum should attend to ensure that they are able to implement decisions and actions more effectively within their organisation.
+Two members of staff from each participating museum will attend to ensure that they are able to implement decisions and actions more effectively within their organisation.

 For more information, please contact Claire.firstname.lastname@example.org